giovanni.ciatto@unibo.it

 Docker may virtualise container’s networking facilities

-This is useful for letting containers communicate with any external entity
+This is useful to let containers communicate with any external entity

 Networks are virtual entities managed by Docker

-• overall, their purpose is to delimit the scope of communication for containers
+- overall, their purpose is to delimit the communication scope for containers

 Different sorts of networks are available in Docker, depending on the driver: